Malachy Steenson

-In the 1990s and 2000s, Steenson was associated with numerous left-wing Irish Republican groups.
+In the 1990s and 2000s, Steenson was associated with numerous left-wing Irish Republican groups, during which time he received three criminal convictions, including one from the Special Criminal Court for stealing a car.
 However, by 2012, Steenson began to be associated with more rightward political positions.
 He was expelled sometime prior to 2012 from the Workers' Party for espousing a hardline pro-life stance on abortion.
 In the 2020s, Steenson became a high-profile figure in the Irish anti-immigration protests in Dublin.

-Activism and political career
+Activism, political career, and criminal convictions

-Early activism: republicanism, anti-abortion, drug-related activism
+Early activism: republicanism, anti-abortion, drug-related activism and criminal convictions

-Steenson was previously active in a number of republican groups, including Republican Sinn Féin, 32 County Sovereignty Movement, the Irish Republican Socialist Party, and associated with the family of murdered Real Irish Republican Army leader Alan Ryan.
+Steenson was previously active in a number of republican groups, including Republican Sinn Féin, 32 County Sovereignty Movement, the Irish Republican Socialist Party (IRSP), and was associated with the family of the murdered Real IRA leader Alan Ryan.

-In 1992 Steenson campaigned for a "No" vote in the November 1992 abortion referendum.
+In 1992, Steenson campaigned for a "No" vote in the November 1992 abortion referendum.
 During the campaign, Steenson displayed graphic posters provided by the ultra-conservative Youth Defence organisation in a shop he owned.

-Steenson has multiple criminal convictions, among them unlawful possession of an illegal weapon, giving a false address to Gardaí, and a conviction by the Special Criminal Court in the 1990s for unauthorised taking of a vehicle, in the course of his republican activities, for which he received a three-year suspended sentence.
+Steenson has multiple criminal convictions from the 1990s, among them three convictions for unlawful possession of an illegal weapon, giving a false address to Gardaí, and a conviction by the Special Criminal Court for unauthorised taking of a vehicle, in the course of his republican activities, for which he received a three-year suspended sentence.
 His home was subject to a raid by the Special Branch in 1994.
 He was denied a licence to drive a hackney cab in 1998 due to his convictions.

 Although active in anti-drug movements during the decade, he opposed a march of concerned parents on Brendan ‘Fats’ Reilly, defending Reilly as an addict but not a dealer; Reilly was subsequently convicted of possession of £30,000 worth of heroin.

 In 2006 he was one of the objectors to the re-opening of a pub on the site of the Stardust fire, in which his in-laws died.

 Workers' Party

 He stood for election for the far-left Workers' Party in the 2009 Dublin Central by-election, served as a party spokesman in the 2010 budget protests, and ran as their candidate in Dublin Central in the 2011 general election, before being expelled for attending a pro-life rally after a series of disputes with party leadership.
-In 2024 a faction of the splintered Workers' Party publicly criticised his praise for Official IRA member Jim Flynn, stating Flynn's former comrades would not appreciate Steenson's attempt at associating himself with Flynn.
+In 2024, a faction of the splintered Workers' Party publicly criticised his praise for Official IRA member Jim Flynn, stating Flynn's former comrades would not appreciate Steenson's attempt at associating himself with Flynn.